De Young Museum: Collections

+As part of the agreement that created the Fine Arts Museums of San Francisco in 1972, the de Young's collection of European art was sent to the Legion of Honor.
+In compensation, the de Young received the right to display the bulk of the organization's anthropological holdings.
+These include significant pre-Hispanic works from Teotihuacan and Peru, as well as indigenous tribal art from sub-Saharan Africa.

-The de Young showcases American art from the 17th through the 21st centuries, international contemporary art, textiles, and costumes, and art from the Americas, the Pacific and Africa.
-The deYoung Museum Collections include: American Art, African Art, Oceanic Art, Arts of the Americas, Costume and Textile Arts, Graphic Arts, Photography and Sculpture.
-Some of the collection is accessible online on the museum website and Google Arts and Culture.
+The de Young showcases American art from the 17th through the 21st centuries, international contemporary art, textiles, and costumes, and art from the Americas, Oceania, and Africa.
+Collections on view at the de Young Museum include: African art, American art, Ancient art, Arts of the Americas, Contemporary art, Costume + Textile arts, European decorative arts, European paintings, European sculpture, Oceanic art, Photography, and Works on paper.
+Some of the collection is accessible online on the museum website and Google Arts & Culture.

 American

-The American art collection consists of over 1,000 paintings, 800 sculptures, and 3,000 decorative arts objects.
+The American art collection consists of over 5,000 objects including 1,000 paintings, 800 sculptures, and 3,000 decorative arts objects.
 It includes works ranging from 1670 to the present day.
-Since its inception in the Fine Arts Building at the California Midwinter International Exposition of 1894 in Golden Gate Park, its subsequent institutionalization in the M. H. de Young Memorial Museum in 1924, and its reinstallation in the new de Young in 2005, the permanent collection has evolved exponentially.

-In 1978, the American art collections were transformed by the decision of John D. Rockefeller III and Blanchette Hooker Rockefeller to donate their renowned collection of 110 paintings, 29 drawings, and 2 sculptures to the Fine Arts Museums of San Francisco where they would be on view at the de Young.
+In 1978, the American art collections were transformed by the decision of John D. Rockefeller III and Blanchette Ferry Rockefeller to donate their renowned collection of 110 paintings, 29 drawings, and 2 sculptures to the Fine Arts Museums of San Francisco.